 The growing success of peer-to-peer (P2P) networks makes securing them an increasingly difficult research challenge.
 Popular P2P applications can support millions of users spread across numerous administrative and network boundaries.
-The heterogeneous and distributed user population means that, at any given time, some peers will be compromised by malicious users using viruses, worms, or application-specific vulnerabilities.
-These threats pose significant risks to early adopters of next-generation P2P applications such as users of distributed file systems [1,2], application-level multicast [3,4], or Internet-scale query engines [5,6].
+The heterogeneous and distributed user population means that at any given time, some peers will be compromised by malicious users using viruses, worms, or application-specific vulnerabilities.
+These threats pose significant risks to early adopters of next-generation P2P applications such as users of distributed file systems [21, 16], application-level multicast [22, 13] or Internet-scale query engines [2, 17].

 The use of reputation systems can help applications preserve correct operation despite the presence of malicious users.
 A large body of literature has shown their impact on distributed applications in the form of increased levels of cooperation and trustworthiness among peers.
-Researchers are also using reputations to diagnose complex networking protocols such as the Border Gateway Protocol (BGP) [7].
+Researchers are also using reputations to diagnose complex networking protocols such as the Border Gateway Protocol (BGP) [27].
+A reputation system quantifies a peer's trustworthiness as an aggregation of ratings earned from previous interactions.
+Such interactions can include message forwarding, remote storage, file transfer, or financial transactions.